jvynn/coessing-2025/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jvynn/coessing-2025/HEAD?urlpath=%2Fdoc%2Ftree%2Fdata_analysis.ipynb)

-Note this options requires a stable internet connection.
+Note this option requires a stable internet connection.

 ## Option 2: Install python and setup the **Conda environment** locally (intermediate)

 This method may be preferable if you're familiar with Python and the terminal interface since it gives you the most control.
 It also more closely aligns with the workflows we commonly use in scientific computing!
 It requires you to install Anaconda, which includes Python and a package manager in one download.

+If you already have Anaconda installed, skip to **Step 2**

 ### Step-by-step instructions: